 New build commercial properties require SBEM Calculations to be submitted to Building Control or a Verifier (Scotland) both before (Design Stage) and after construction is complete (As-Built).

-Elmhurst Energy Services can complete Design Stage and As-Built SBEM Calculations to ensure that you remain compliant throughout the planning, design and construction process.
+Elmhurst Energy Consultancy can complete Design Stage and As-Built SBEM Calculations to ensure that you remain compliant throughout the planning, design and construction process.
 Our expert consultants can also advise you on relevant changes to design plans to ensure your building complies with Building Regulations/Standards immediately.

 Design Stage SBEM Calculations establish whether or not a commercial property will meet the minimum requirements established by Building Regulations/ Standards.
-Construction/ development projects without an SBEM Calculation which are submitted to a Building Control body (or regional equivalent), will be unable to begin work.
+Construction/ development projects without a SBEM Calculation which are submitted to a Building Control body (or regional equivalent), will be unable to begin work.

 Target Emission Rate (TER) and Building Emission Rate (BER)